Annie Oakley (TV series): Home media

-Approximately two thousand episodes lapsed into the public domain and are currently available on DVD in North America (including several releases issued through Davis's estate) and elsewhere.
+Approximately two dozen episodes lapsed into the public domain and are currently available on DVD in North America (including several releases issued through Davis's estate) and elsewhere.

 On March 31, 2009, Mill Creek Entertainment released Gun Justice Featuring The Lone Ranger, with other television Westerns such as Annie Oakley.

 VCI Entertainment released the complete series on DVD in Region 1 for the first time on October 21, 2014.

 Media

 Comics

 A number of American comics were based on the TV series: